jorgemk85/OneData/README.md

     <add name="<your connection name>" connectionString="server=<your server ip / hostname>;Uid=<db username>;Pwd=<db password>;persistsecurityinfo=True;database=<your database name>;SslMode=none;AllowUserVariables=True;CheckParameters=False" />
   </connectionStrings>
 ```
 Notice that there are some special settings in the connection string.
-Make you you include them in EVERY connection string you got.
+Make you include them in EVERY connection string you got.
 ```
 SslMode=none;AllowUserVariables=True;CheckParameters=False
 ```